ellakoa/postcard-poem/content/posts/borrowed-light.md

 aspect: landscape
 image: /img/full-moon-the-street-1-0296.jpg
 metaImage: /img/face.jpg
-alt: The sunset illuminates Whitstable seafront.
-A scene seen from 'The Street' A pebble pathway uncovered at low tide.
+alt: Sunset over Whitstable, as the moon rises over Tankerton.
+Seen from 'The Street' A pebble pathway uncovered at low tide.
 poem: |-
   The sun blows a goodnight kiss embracing the moon with a gift